Information and discussion on all aspects of British photographic history

 BBC Radio 4 included a feature on Crawley as part of its Last Word programme: http://www.bbc.co.uk/iplayer/console/b00vryrj/Last_Word_12_11_2010 the Crawley section begins at 22mins 58 secs and contributors include Colin Harding from the National Media Museum and Chris Dickie, a former editor of the BJP.

 Michael Pritchard writes...
-I first met Crawley in the late 1990s when he decided to sell at Christie's the the Cottingley fairy cameras, photographs and related material that had acquired as part of his research into the story.
+I first met Crawley in the late 1990s when he decided to sell at Christie's the Cottingley fairy cameras, photographs and related material that he had acquired as part of his research into the story.
 An appeal was launched and the material was subsequently passed to the then National Museum of Photography, Film and Television in Bradford.
-I visited him at his house in Westcliffe-on-Sea and spent an enjoyable morning listening to his stories about the BJP in the 1960s and the photographic world.
-I proposed that he be interviewed as part of the British Library's Oral History of British Photography but sadly the suggestion was not taken up.
+I visited him at his house in Westcliffe-on-Sea and spent an enjoyable morning listening to his stories about the BJP in the 1960s and the wider photographic world.
+I proposed that he be interviewed as part of the British Library's Oral History of British Photography but sadly the suggestion was not taken up by the project.
 He was an impressive man with a great recall of people of events that have now passed into British photographic history.

 See: Geoffrey Crawley, 'That Astonishing Affair of the Cottingley Fairies' in British Journal of Photography Part One (24 December 1982, pp. 1374-1380); Part Two (31 December 1982, pp. 1406-1414); Part Three (7 January 1983, pp. 9-15); Part Four (21 January 1983, pp. 66-71); Part Five (28 January 1983, pp. 91-96); Part Six (4 February 1983, pp. 117-121; Part Seven (11 February 1983, pp. 142-145, 153, 159); Part Eight (18 February 1983, pp. 170-171); Part Nine (1 April 1983, pp. 332-338); Part Ten (8 April 1982, pp. 362-367)